Developing Infrastructure to Charge Plug-In Electric Vehicles

-Level 1 EVSE (often referred to simply as Level 1) provides charging through a 120 volt (V) AC plug and requires electrical installation per the National Electrical Code.
-Most, if not all, PEVs will come with a Level 1 EVSE cordset so that no additional charging equipment is required.
+AC Level 1 EVSE (often referred to simply as Level 1) provides charging through a 120 volt (V) AC plug and requires electrical installation per the National Electrical Code.
+Most, if not all, PEVs will come with an AC Level 1 EVSE cordset so that no additional charging equipment is required.
 On one end of the cord is a standard NEMA connector, (for example, a NEMA 5-15, which is a common three-prong household plug (NEMA 5-15 connector).
 On the other end is a J1772 standard connector.
 The SAE J1772 connector plugs into the car’s J1772 charge port and the NEMA connector plugs into a standard NEMA wall outlet.